nefty/multicluster-broadcaster-swm-l7mp/docs/gcp_architecture.md

 * **Compute: Google Kubernetes Engine (GKE)**
   * **Replaces:** Self-managed `k3s` on VMs.
   * **Rationale:** GKE is a managed Kubernetes service that handles the operational overhead of managing the control plane, scaling, and security.
-We can choose between **GKE Autopilot** for a hands-off, serverless-like experience, or **GKE Standard** for more fine-grained control over node configuration.
+We choose **GKE Autopilot** for a hands-off, serverless-like experience.

 * **Multi-Cluster Management: GKE Fleet**
   * **Replaces:** Manual cluster configuration.